Popeyes

 Popeyes Louisiana Kitchen, Inc. (Note: Also known as Popeyes, and formerly named Popeyes Chicken & Biscuits and Popeyes Famous Fried Chicken & Biscuits.) is an American multinational chain of Southern fried chicken restaurants founded in 1972 in New Orleans and headquartered in Miami.
 It is currently a subsidiary of Toronto-based Restaurant Brands International.
-As of 2021, Popeyes has 3,705 restaurants, which are located in more than 46 states and the District of Columbia, Puerto Rico, and 30 countries worldwide.
+As of 2026, Popeyes operates a global network of 5,413 restaurants across 51 countries and territories, including 48 US states, the District of Columbia and Puerto Rico.
 About 50 locations are company-owned while the other approximately 98% are franchised.